Eriseldahoxha1/assigment_search_gihub_users/README.md

 # npm i
 # npm start

-`In order to avoid cross-error, the way of retrieving data from the GitHub API has been done using a personal token from my GitHub account."`
+`In order to avoid cors-error, the way of retrieving data from the GitHub API has been done using a personal token from my GitHub account."`